-NACAA analyzed the impacts of the proposed FY 2008 budget cuts, which we shared with the members of the House and Senate Appropriations Committees in February 2007.
-Our report, Impacts of the President's Proposed FY 2008 Budget on State and Local Clean Air Programs, is available at www.4cleanair.org/documents/FY2008budgetanalysisfinal022607.pdf.
+NACAA analyzed the impacts of the proposed FY 2008 budget cuts, which the association shared with the members of the Senate and House Appropriations Committees in February 2007.
+The analysis, detailed in the report, Impacts of the President's Proposed FY Programs, 2008 Budget on State and Local Clean Air is available at www.4cleanair.org/documents/FY2008budgetanalysisfinal022607.pdf.
 The severity of the cuts is so substantial that, in many cases, state and local air agencies would have to lay off existing personnel and/or not fill empty positions.
 Many agencies would have to cease operating existing monitors or otherwise curtail their monitoring programs.
 The reductions would impair their ability to inspect sources and carry out enforcement activities, making clean air requirements less effective.
 Additionally, permits for smaller sources will take longer to process and customer service will diminish.